-The Western Edge Biosciences (WEBS) program involves the construction of a world-class precinct for teaching, research, and training.
+The Western Edge Biosciences (WEBS) program has produced world-class facilities for teaching, research and training in the biosciences.
 This program seeks to improve research performance and enrich learning experiences, helping to train the next generation of bioscientists, vets, and doctors.
 The program is distinctive as it meets the requirements for the global accreditation of the Doctor of Veterinary Medicine program in 2020, safeguarding the only accredited veterinary course in Victoria.

 This includes two projects:

-- WEBS Stage 1 at the Parkville campus
+- WEBS Stage 1 at the Parkville campus; and